bright/new-www/content/blog/digital-transformation-guide-for-logistics.md

 * You can look for available on the market digital software tools (off-the-shelf software).
 * Or hire a software agency to build a customized solution just for you.

+## When you should build your own customized solution for logistics

+For some companies, off-the-shelf software will be perfectly fine.
+In some cases, it won’t be enough though.
+So, when should you consider building something unique for your company?

+* When you are a large organization that requires a multifunctional platform to meet the diverse needs of various departments and stakeholders.
+* When you have tested other solutions and identified missing features that are crucial for your operations.
+* When you have the financial resources, and development capabilities (internal or outsourced) to build something completely suited for your company’s needs.